ankane/xgboost-ruby/README.md

 ## Getting Started

-This library follows the [Python API](https://xgboost.readthedocs.io/en/latest/python/python_api.html), with the `get_` and `set_` prefixes removed from methods.
-Some methods and options are missing at the moment.
-PRs welcome!
+This library follows the [Python API](https://xgboost.readthedocs.io/en/latest/python/python_api.html), with the `get_` and `set_` prefixes removed from methods to make it more Ruby-like.

 ## Learning API